Giving Your Scraps a Second Chance

 Can I get compost from Iffy Creek Compost Collective?

-When compost becomes available, we’ll let all active customers know.
+No. If compost becomes available, we’ll let all active customers know.

 Where does my food waste go?

 Your food waste first serves as supplemental feed and scratch for our flocks of fowl.
-After some time, the remaining material (along with all that manure) is raked up and added to worm bins alongside rabbit droppings.
+After some time, any remaining material (along with all that manure) is raked up and added to worm bins alongside rabbit droppings.

 Once it’s been digested and sifted it becomes rich, usable compost for garden applications.